-They also are taught the Lord’s Prayer as a daily supplication to God, taught to love the flag of their country and the government for which it stands, taught to promote love and respect for all worthy persons, especially their elders, and taught love for all the world.
+They also are taught the importance of practicing their own faith, taught to love the flag of their country and the government for which it stands, taught to promote love and respect for all worthy persons, especially their elders, and taught love for all the world.

 The organization of Job’s Daughters is somewhat similar to the Local/State/National system of many governments.
 The local Job’s Daughters groups are called Bethels.
 In addition, States and Provinces with many Bethels can form a Grand Guardian Council.
 Over all of this is the International Leadership level called the Supreme Guardian Council.

 There are chartered Bethels in the United States, Canada, Australia, Brazil, and the Philippines.
 Members of a Bethel elect their own officers, decide their own activities, and plan their own events.
 It is not simply a social organization.
 While the girls do have fun activities such as swimming parties, dances, family picnics, slumber parties, miniature golf, marching in parades, and travel, they also develop leadership skills by holding various offices.
 And they grow morally and assume civic and charitable responsibilities.
 Throughout the year, they perform service projects to help their community, the less fortunate, and other charities.